 Primarily a genetic disease due to Mendelian-recessive inheritance of Mediterranean fever gene mutations.

-Occurs mainly in people of Mediterranean ancestry, especially from Arabian countries, Turkey, Israel, and Armenia.
+Occurs mainly in people of Mediterranean ancestry, especially from Arab countries, Turkey, Israel, and Armenia.

-Characterised by recurrent attacks of fever and systemic inflammation, typically lasting 24 to 72 hours and presenting in childhood.
+Characterised by recurrent attacks of fever and systemic inflammation, typically lasting 24-72 hours and presenting in childhood.

-Rare manifestations include chronic arthritis, spondyloarthropathy, myopathies, and fibromyalgia.
+Rare manifestations include chronic arthritis, spondyloarthropathy, myopathies, and protracted febrile myalgia.